-Unfortunately, my relative was actually already exchanging calls with BT because she was struggling with exactly this sort of problem, so assumed the caller was genuine.
+Unfortunately, my relative was already exchanging calls with BT at the time because she was struggling with exactly this sort of problem, so assumed the caller was genuine.

 We don’t know if it was an unhappy coincidence or if somehow the hackers found out she was already speaking to BT.

 Scammers quickly gained control

 The fraudsters gave her a url to type into her address bar.
 Within seconds of her doing so, they had gained access to her computer via a shared screen.

 It was only when they asked her how much money she had in her bank account and claimed it was standard practice for BT to ask customers to make an online payment to another account to try to catch computer hackers, that she realised something was amiss.

 At this point, she sensibly put the phone down on them.